nshilstut/CareersInLIS-Metadata/README.md

 OpenRefine is a tool that provides a graphical-interface for cleaning, transforming, and enriching imported metadata.
 OpenRefine and some extra reconciliation services will be pre-installed on campus computers for use during the workshop.
 If you would like to install the software on your personal laptop, you may follow the instructions [here](/installation).

+### RDF Extension for OpenRefine

+[Reconciliation](https://github.com/OpenRefine/OpenRefine/wiki/Reconciliation) allows you to match your data against external and authoritative data services.
+OpenRefine has many reconciliation options.
+We will be using the [Library of Congress Subject Headings](http://id.loc.gov/authorities/subjects.html) reconciliation service, which is a RDF data source, so we will need to install the RDF Extension for OpenRefine.
+You may follow the instructions for this [here](/installation).

 ## Credits and License
 Parts of this workshop are borrowed from the DLF Metadata Analysis Workshop held during the 2018 DLF Forum and available [here](https://github.com/DLFMetadataAssessment/2018MetadataAnalysisWorkshop).
-All instructional materials are being made available under a [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
+These instructional materials are available under a [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/).
 Feel free to reuse these materials according to these license terms.